htcondor/htcondor/docs/classads/classad-mechanism.rst

 :index:`expression examples<single: expression examples; ClassAd>`

 The ``=?=`` operator is similar to the ``==`` operator.
-It checks if the left hand side operand is identical in both type and value to the the right hand side operand, returning ``TRUE`` when they are identical.
+It checks if the left hand side operand is identical in both type and value to the right hand side operand, returning ``TRUE`` when they are identical.

 .. caution::